YuriAntonelli/YuriAntonelli/README.md

 ## Hi!
 I am Yuri Antonelli
-- 📝  Quantitative Finance student
+- 📝 Highly interested in anything that links economics to maths&stats!
 - 👨‍💻 Trainee at European Central Bank

 <!---